 While we welcome the emphasis on sustainably managed woodland in Policy 34e, we would like to see Scotland become less dependent on Sitka spruce.
 It is undeniable that Sitka produces timber at speed, and we recognise that we will continue to need timber products for the foreseeable future.
 That being said, we need to make our forests more resilient to disease, severe weather and longer-term climate change, and forests with mixed trees and a healthy component of native species will be more resilient to future threats.
 Additionally, the dense canopy of Sitka plantations are associated with a lack of species diversity.
 Records show that biodiversity in Scotland continues to decline (cf. "State of Nature Scotland" report from 2019), and we should therefore take every opportunity to diversify and restructure tree plantations in Scotland - this would benefit biodiversity, make them more attractive places for leisure and recreational pursuits and improve ecosystem services such as soil conditions and water quality.
-Overall, forestry practices with the least impact and using native species should be preferred.
+Overall, forestry plans submitted independently or as part of a development proposal, that have the least impact and use native species should be preferred.